df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/02_folip-before.md

 ### Synthesis

-- Select and run the `FOLIP` patcher.
+1. Add, select, and run the `FOLIP` patcher.
+2. Ouput will be `Synthesis.esp` in MO2 Overwrite.
+3. Move to an empty mod, rename to `FOLIP - Before Generation.esp`, and activate.

 ## Reference